-- Methacholine challenge test detects hyper-responsiveness of the airway.
+- Methacholine challenge test: This test detects hyper-responsiveness of the airway.
 The tendency of the breathing tubes to narrow in response to irritants is called hyper-responsiveness.
-Negative methacholine indicates asthma least likely.

-- Sputum eosinophils is another marker for “allergic” inflammation seen in asthma.
+- Sputum eosinophils: This is another marker for “allergic” inflammation seen in chronic conditions like asthma.

-- Chest imaging may show hyperinflation.
-Tests to rule out other conditions like cardiac testing is also used in certain cases.
+- Chest imaging: This imaging test that may show hyperinflation and help rule out other conditions, such as cardiac testing, is also used in certain cases.

-- Blood testing helps differentiate the types of asthma.
-Blood tests help to know the level of allergic antibody (IgE) or specialized white blood cells called eosinophils, that are associated with allergic or extrinsic asthma.
+- Blood testing: This helps differentiate the types of asthma.
+Blood tests help to know the level of allergic antibody (IgE) or specialized white blood cells called eosinophils associated with allergic or extrinsic asthma.

 Treatment for Asthma

-- Most effective anti-inflammatory agents are the inhalation corticosteroids (ICS) which are used for the treatment of asthma and are considered as first-line.
+The most effective anti-inflammatory agents are the inhalation corticosteroids (ICS) and are considered first-line.
 ICS is recognized as very effective in decreasing the risk of asthma exacerbations.
 The combination of an ICS and long-acting bronchodilator (LABA) has a significant beneficial effect on improving asthma control.

-- Short-acting bronchodilators (Albuterol) help to quick relief and can be used in conjunction with exercise-induced symptoms.
+- Short-acting bronchodilators (Albuterol) help give quick relief and can be used in conjunction with exercise-induced symptoms.

 - Inhaled steroids (budesonide, fluticasone, mometasone, beclomethasone, flunisolide, ciclesonide) are first-line anti-inflammatory therapy.

-- Long-acting bronchodilators (formoterol, salmeterol, vilanterol)is added to ICS as additive therapy.
+- Long-acting bronchodilators (formoterol, salmeterol, vilanterol) are added to ICS as additive therapy.

 - Leukotriene modifiers zafirlukast, (montelukast, zileuton) serve as anti-inflammatory agents.